trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 ## Why DInvoke?

-Delegates and DInvoke presents several opportunities for offensive tool developers.
+DInvoke was built to allow you (the offensive tool developer) choice in not just *what* code you execute but *how* you execute it.

 ### Bypass Hooking